Why is this important?

 If you think you are being discriminated against when you are renting property, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-For more information about discrimination, see our pages on Discrimination.
+For more information about discrimination, see our pages on Discrimination in housing.